fabiomcosta/mvjs/README.md

 For non-js module files, a regular expression runs on their content, replacing any string that looks like a path and matches any of the moved files will be properly replaced.
-This gives extra piece of mind when moving `.scss` and other file extensions that can potentially import other files.
+This gives extra piece of mind when moving `.scss` and other file extensions that can potentially import one of the moved files.

 ## Features